Follow Us :

 What is Chiral Chromatography: Learn In 3 Minutes

-Chiral chromatography is a separation technique to separate enantiomers/chiral molecules using a chiral stationary phase and a mobile phase (liquid/gas).
+Chiral chromatography is a specialized separation technique used to resolve enantiomers—molecules that are mirror images of each other—by employing a chiral stationary phase along with a liquid or gas mobile phase.

 What is Chirality?